Workplace delegates

 Communication

-Delegates can communicate with employees about union membership and issues in which the delegate can represent them.
+Delegates can communicate with workers about union membership and issues in which the delegate can represent them.
 For example, enterprise bargaining or major workplace changes.

 • during working hours or breaks